mxagar/tool_guides/labelstudio/README.md

 pip install --user label-studio
 # If on Windows, add to Path the correct URL to be able to locate the binary
 # C:\Users\<User>\AppData\Roaming\Python\Python39\Scripts

+# If we want to use the Label Studio SDK
+pip install label-studio-sdk

 # Start Label Studio
 label-studio start